Exporting kangaroo meat

 Kangaroo meat product is sustainably sourced in accordance with quotas which are scientifically set and regularly monitored.
 Around 3% of Australia’s 50 million kangaroos are used for meat production each year.
 Only four species of kangaroo are permitted for commercial harvesting for meat export:

 - red kangaroo

 These species are widespread and abundant.
 None are endangered, threatened with extinction or listed in the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) database.

 Studies of wild populations have found no long-term impacts resulting from more than 30 years of commercial harvesting.
 This is due to the use of strict and regulated quotas that are based on scientific survey methods.

 State governments administer annual harvest quotas that set the maximum number of kangaroos to be removed from each zone in harvesting areas.
 Zoning encourages even population control and prevents local depletion.

-State management plans are approved by the Australian Government Department of the Environment before being implemented.
+State management plans are approved by the Australian Government Department of Agriculture, Water and the Environment before being implemented.
 Populations are then closely monitored to ensure that any unexpected declines are can be detected and harvest quotas adjusted accordingly.

 With a focus on sustainability, harvest quotas have generally been set at around 15-20% of the estimated population species permitted for harvest.
 However, harvest is generally significantly less than the approved quota—at around 3% of the total kangaroo population—as harvesting is linked to market demand and commercial production capacity.
 For example in 2014, Queensland used 21% of its annual quota and NSW only 15%.
 State annual reports record percentages of annual harvest quotas used each year.